Learn about service account misconfigurations and how to mitigate the risk the accounts pose.

 User.ReadWrite.All

-NoteA service account should not have higher privileges than the user account that manages
+NoteA service account should not have higher privileges than the managing regular user

+account.
 This can occur if the service account is managed by a regular account.
-In Active Directory,
+In

-regular account is an account that is not a member of Administrators, Domain Admins,
+Active Directory, a regular account is not a member of Administrators, Domain Admins,

 |